adrybakov/wulfric/docs/source/user-guide/usage/kpoints.rst

     >>> coordinates = [[0, 0, 0], [0.5, 0.5, 0], [0.5, 0, 0], [0.5, 0.5, 0.5]]
     >>> labels = ["$\Gamma$", "K", "X", "R"]
     >>> kp = wulfric.Kpoints(rcell, names=names, coordinates=coordinates, labels=labels)
-    >>> # Default path is constructed from the list of high symmetry points
+    >>> # Default path is constructed from the list of high-symmetry points
     >>> kp.path
     [['G', 'K', 'X', 'R']]
     >>> # Only the names from Kpoints.hs_names are allowed to be used in the path
-    >>> # Next line causes an ValueError, because high symmetry point "S" is not defined
+    >>> # Next line causes an ValueError, because high-symmetry point "S" is not defined
     >>> kp.path = "G-K-X|R-S"
     Traceback (most recent call last):
     ...